JustAppSec

 What to do now

-• Review onboarding/configuration state and audit for unexpected changes to SSO or email/SMTP settings.
+• Review onboarding/configuration state and audit for unexpected SSO or email/SMTP changes.